Carbon-for-Developers/carbon-sdks/ruby/README.md

 OAuth URL

 ##### use_ocr: `Boolean`<a id="use_ocr-boolean"></a>
 Enable OCR for files that support it.
-Supported formats: pdf, jpg, png
+Supported formats: pdf, png, jpg

 ##### parse_pdf_tables_with_ocr: `Boolean`<a id="parse_pdf_tables_with_ocr-boolean"></a>
 ##### enable_file_picker: `Boolean`<a id="enable_file_picker-boolean"></a>